 The 6 days estimate is the closest to the guideline 7 days but again the uncertainty on the correctness of this calculation remains due to the limited concentration measurements.
 Further adding to the uncertainty and inaccuracy in the calculation of mean measured concentrations, it is noted that in the Asulam CLH report that the two lowest test concentrations were below the LOD and an estimate was used to calculated mean measured values.
 Overall, from the estimated mean measured values the endpoint decreases over time and the 14-day endpoint is therefore not relevant.
-In addition to the 14-day endpoint is therefore not relevant.
-In addition to the 14-day endpoint of Lemna gibba (2007) that was done in accordance with OECD 221: 'Toxicity of Asulam 400g/L SL to the Aquatic Plant Lemna gibba in a Static Growth Inhibition Test'
+In addition to the 14-day mentioned above, there is also a recent study on Lemna gibba (2007) that was done in accordance with OECD 221: 'Toxicity of Asulam 400g/L SL to the Aquatic Plant Lemna gibba in a Static Growth Inhibition Test'